Arkadiusz-T/WebScraper/README.md

 # ScraperForFun
-This project was created to bring user entertaining stories about characters from lol universe and provide enforcement in decision making
+This project was created to bring user entertaining stories about characters from LeagueOfLegends universe and provide enforcement in decision making during the game

 ## Libraries
 1. Request